Caring and Compassionate Pet Euthanasia

-During the procedure, your veterinarian will give your pet a sedative to put them to sleep prior to giving the injection that helps your pet pass peacefully.
-Once your pet has passed, you will have the option to take your pet back home for burial in a quilted cloth bag, or we can arrange cremation services for you with or without ashes being returned.
+During the procedure, we will give your pet a sedative to relax them prior to giving the injection that helps your pet pass peacefully.
+Once your pet has passed, you will have the option to take your pet back home for burial in a quilted cloth bag, or we can arrange cremation services for you, with or without ashes being returned.

 At-Home Pet Euthanasia

 For questions about pet euthanasia or to schedule an appointment with Geneva Veterinary Clinic, call us at (440) 361-4363 today.
-We will do our to make this difficult process a little easier on your family.
+We will do our best to make this difficult process a little easier on your pet and family.